 Heat Transfer Practice with Organic Media by Walter Wagner

 In one case, a thermal oil heated vessel failed and ejected hot tar onto a worker.
 The manufacturer’s vent for the oil heated space had clogged due to improper fluid heater design causing an over pressurization failure of the jacketed vessel and resultant ejection of hot tar.
-Proper equipment design would have prevented the failure.
+Proper equipment design would have prevented the failure and the injuries.

 Thermal oil systems have many benefits, yet must be used carefully in industrial applications.
 Safe equipment design and usage are paramount to prevent fires and injuries when working with these fluids.